mvdriel/php-crud-api2/README.md

 ### Docker

-To run the dockers test run "build_all.sh" and "run_all.sh" from the docker directory.
+To run the docker tests run "build_all.sh" and "run_all.sh" from the docker directory.
 The output should be:

     ================================================
      Ubuntu 16.04